pivotal/docs-tap/getting-started.md

     kubectl get rabbitmqclusters
     ```

-4. Follow these steps to claim the RabbitMQ instance and create an application workload that binds to it:
+4. Follow these steps to claim the RabbitMQ instance and create an application workload that binds to the RabbitMQ instance:

     >**Note:** Ensure your namespace has been set up to use installed Tanzu Application Platform packages
     For more information, see [Set up developer namespaces to use installed packages](install-components.md#setup).